Kaizoku99/odoo-erp-ai-agent/ai_agent/COOLIFY_DEPLOYMENT.md

 ### Connection Issues

-1. **"GEMINI_API_KEY environment variable is not set"**
+1. **"VERCEL_AI_GATEWAY_KEY environment variable is not set"**

-   - Ensure you've added the GEMINI_API_KEY in Coolify environment variables
+   - Ensure you've added the VERCEL_AI_GATEWAY_KEY in Coolify environment variables
    - Redeploy after adding variables

 2. **"Authentication failed" (Odoo)**

    - Verify ODOO_URL is correct and accessible
    - Check ODOO_DB name matches exactly
    - Verify username and password are correct
    - Test Odoo API access manually

-3. **"gemini_connected": false**
+3. **"ai_connected": false**

-   - Verify your Gemini API key is valid
+   - Verify your Vercel AI Gateway API key is valid
-   - Check if you've enabled the Generative Language API in Google Cloud Console
+   - Check if you have access to Claude models in your Vercel AI Gateway
    - Ensure there are no API quota issues
+   - Verify the gateway is properly configured

 4. **"odoo_connected": false**
    - Check if Odoo is running